DLR-VF/UrMoAC/README.md

 ## Support and Contribution

-**UrMoAC** is under active development and we are happy about any interaction with users or dvelopers.
+**UrMoAC** is under active development and we are happy about any interaction with users or developers.

 ## Authors